ryanpapale/ryanpapale.github.io/_pages/about.md

 I am currently an Economics PhD student at the University of Bristol in England expecting to graduate in the coming months.

 My research interests are primarily in education, both K - 12 and higher education.
-My dissertation primarily largely on education in the US, where I examine the effects of local (sub-state) minimum wages on high school enrollment in California and the effect that homicides have on elementary school students in Chicago.
+My dissertation mainly focused on education in the US.
+For example, in one chapter I examine the effects of local (sub-state) minimum wages on high school enrollment in California.
+In another chapter I look at the effect that local homicides have on elementary school attendance in Chicago.
+Outside of my research I enjoy reading new papers on causal inference.

+I am also an avid baseball fan.